> Nic Jones > Songs > The Warlike Lads of Russia

-Nic Jones recorded both this ballad and The Bonnie Banks o' Fordie in September 1974 for the benefit LP for Fred Woods' magazine Folk Review, The First Folk Review Record.
+Nic Jones recorded both The Warlike Lads of Russia and The Bonnie Banks o’ Fordie in September 1974 for the benefit LP for Fred Woods’ magazine Folk Review, The First Folk Review Record.
 According to the sleeve notes,

 the words are from a broadside in the Harkness Collection at Preston; and the tune is collated from various traditional sources, with contributions from Nic Jones.